ivonne-hernandez/ivonne-hernandez/README.md

 :telescope: I'm a software developer that specializes in React.

-:seedling: I'm currently learning C via the HarvardX CS50x course.
+:seedling: I'm currently learning TypeScript to refactor our existing codebase.

 ⚡ I enjoy reading, lifting, and being outdoors.